 Notice of Construction Poster – May 2017

-Toronto and Region Conservation (TRCA), on behalf of the City of Toronto, is currently implementing creek rehabilitation work to protect public safety and municipal infrastructure against the hazards of stream erosion.
+Toronto and Region Conservation Authority (TRCA), on behalf of the City of Toronto, is currently implementing creek rehabilitation work to protect public safety and municipal infrastructure against the hazards of stream erosion.

 This current phase of work involves minor channel realignments to move the channel away from the valley wall, bank and bed stabilization, channel widening, sanitary sewer encasement, trail improvements and the installation of a permanent bridge to connect the upper playing fields with the ravine trail system below.